Michelle Alozie

-Michelle Chinwendu Alozie OON (born 28 April 1997) is a professional footballer who plays as a right-back for National Women's Soccer League club Houston Dash.
-Born in the United States, she represents Nigeria at international level.
+Michelle Chinwendu Alozie OON (born 28 April 1997) is a professional footballer who plays as a right-back or forward for Chicago Stars FC of the National Women's Soccer League (NWSL).
+Born in the United States, she plays for the Nigeria national team.

 Early life

 Alozie was born in La Jolla, California, to Nigerian parents from Imo State, Nigeria.
 She was raised in Apple Valley and attended the Granite Hills High School in her hometown.

 College career

 Alozie attended Yale University and played soccer for the Yale Bulldogs from 2015 to 2018.
 She suffered a torn anterior cruciate ligament in her senior season.
 Alozie transferred as a graduate to the University of Tennessee to continue playing for the Tennessee Volunteers.

 Club career

+BIIK Kazygurt

 Alozie registered for the 2019 National Women's Soccer League (NWSL) College Draft but was not selected.

-BIIK Kazygurt

-In January 2020, Alozie signed a contract with BIIK Kazygurt, the defending champions of the Kazakhstani women's football championship.
+Instead, in January 2020, she signed her first professional contract with BIIK Kazygurt, the defending champions of the Kazakhstani women's football championship.
 She trained with the team for three months before COVID-19 ended the season, and she returned to California.